DangerousPrototypes/BusPirate5-docs-hardware/docs/components-rev10/chips.md

 |-|-|-|-|-|-|
 |U402|TSSOP-24|CD4067 |1  ||tPHL ~30ns (60ns max) @ 5V |

-Multiple manufacturers make an updated CD4067 that is much faster than old CD logic, and even faster than 74HC/74HCT.
+Multiple manufacturers make an updated CD4067 that is much faster than old CD logic, and even faster than older 74HC/74HCT.
 The high to low (and low to high) propagation delay should be in the neighborhood of 30ns (60ns max) at 5 volts.

+- REV10+ changed Nexperia 74HC4067 to WuXi I-Core CD4067

 We are currently using logic chips from WuXi I-Core due to price and availability.
+A part with an identical die is also available from HGSemi.

 :::tip
 74HC4067 or 74HCT4067 can be used, but CD4067 is much cheaper and more available.
 Just be sure that the CD4067 is an updated version, not an original 1970-1990 vintage part.